 It’s One of the Best Sunset Spots in Banff

-An extensive network of marshland supplies the habitat for much of the birdlife in the area.
-The marshlands are best explored by a canoe or kayak as a series of channels connect the lakes that are prime for exploration.
-Reeds, trees, and the landscape provide natural protection so the water remains gentle perfect for novice paddlers.
+An extensive network of marshlands supplies the habitat for much of the birdlife in the area.
+The marshlands are best explored by canoe or kayak as a series of channels connecting the lakes are prime for exploration.
+Reeds, trees, and the landscape provide natural protection, so the water remains gentle, perfect for novice paddlers.

 Spot Some Wildlife